Karimnagar district

-Karimnagar district is one of the 33 districts of the Indian state of Telangana.
+Karimnagar district, also known as Elagandula district, is one of the 33 districts of the Indian state of Telangana.
 Karimnagar city is its administrative headquarters.
 The district shares boundaries with Peddapalli, Jagityal, Sircilla, Siddipet, Jangaon, Hanamkonda district and Jayashankar Bhupalapally districts.

 Etymology

-Karimnagar was originally called Elagandala.
+Karimnagar was originally called Elagandula.
 Later Kannada kingdoms such as Western Chalukyas ruled it.
 It was part of the great Satavahana Empire.
 Later, the ruling Nizams of Hyderabad changed the name to Karimnagar, derived from the name of Shahenshah E Karimnagar Syed Kareemullah Shah Quadrii nithinvasi.

 History

 After the districts re-organisation in October 2016, 3 new districts were carved out from the erstwhile Karimnagar district to form three new districts of Jagtial district, Peddapalli district and Rajanna Sircilla district.
 Few mandals were merged into other newly formed districts of Warangal Urban, Siddipet, Jayashankar Bhupalpally.

 Geography

 The district is spread over an area of 2,128 km2.
 Karimnagar is the fifth smallest district in Telangana by area.
 Karimnagar shares it boundaries with Jagtial to its north, Peddapalli district on north-east, Hanamkonda district towards South, Siddipet district on south-west, Rajanna Sircilla to the West and Jayashankar Bhupalapally on East.